SonarSource/sonarcloud-github-action/README.md

 # Scan your code with SonarCloud

 Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 20 programming languages!
-In case you want to analyze C and C++ code: rely on our [SonarCloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples)
+In case you want to analyze C and C++ code: rely on our [SonarCloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=)

 <img src="./images/SonarCloud-72px.png">

 SonarCloud is the leading product for Continuous Code Quality & Code Security online, totally free for open-source projects.
-It supports all major programming languages, including Java, JavaScript, TypeScript, C#, C/C++ and many more.
+It supports all major programming languages, including Java, JavaScript, TypeScript, C#, [C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and many more.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses.

 ## Requirements